Variable Selection for Individualized Treatment Rules with Discrete Outcomes: Tailoring Variable Selection

 \subsection{A One-step Estimator}

-In the setting where the number of variables $p$ is fixed, we present an approximation to solve the ITR REE \eqref{eq:ree} in one-step.
+For settings in which the number of variables, $p$, is fixed, we present an approximation to solve the ITR REE \eqref{eq:ree} in one step.
 Suppose that we can find an initial estimator $\ini$ of the blip parameter, such that $\sqrt{n}\norm {\ini-\tru}_2=O_p(1)$.
-Then we could plug in $\ini$ to the weight term of Expression \eqref{eq:ree} and solve it directly, which is equivalent to maximizing a weighted penalized likelihood.
-Taking the count outcomes for example, we could use the solution of the unpenalized estimating equation $\bU_1(\btheta)$ or $\bU_3(\bbeta,\btheta)$ as the initial estimator.
+Then we can plug $\ini$ into the weight term of Expression \eqref{eq:ree} and solve it directly, which is equivalent to maximizing a weighted penalized likelihood.
+Taking the count outcomes as an example, we can use the solution of the unpenalized estimating equation $\bU_1(\btheta)$ or $\bU_3(\bbeta,\btheta)$ as the initial estimator.
 Then under mild conditions, using $\ini$ as a plug-in estimator will have a negligible effect on the resulting estimator $\widehat\bpsi$.
 That is, the solution of is asymptotically equivalent to the solution of \eqref{eq:ree}.
-In the high dimensional setting where an unpenalized initial estimator cannot easily be computed, the ridge penalty can be used to obtain the initial estimator.
+In high dimensional settings in which an unpenalized initial estimator cannot easily be computed, the ridge penalty can be used to obtain the initial estimator.